 Our priorities are to continue to improve teaching and learning and raise standards of attainment.
-Standards achieved by our pupils in public examinations are high; GCSE results (2017) stand at 83% C+/4+ or above with 29% of pupils gaining a 7+ or A/A grade; and A Level results (2017) at 99% with 77% A-C grades.
+Standards achieved by our pupils in public examinations are high; GCSE results (2016) stand at 81% 5 A-C grades (74% including English and Maths) and A Level results (2016) at 99% with 84% A-C grades.

 The curriculum at Glenthorne is organised in Subject Areas, each with its own Subject Leader.
 In Year 7 pupils are set in core subjects and languages with mixed-ability groups for other subjects.
 A wide range of GCSE and A Level courses are taught together with BTEC and other vocational courses, some of which are delivered in conjuction with local partnership schools and FE colleges.
 Pupils in Year 11 also go on one week's work experience.
 In the Sixth Form we offer academies in Football, Drama, Dance and Music.
 Most subjects are taught in their own suites of well-equipped classrooms.
 Extra-curricular activities are a further strength of the school.
 Subject Areas encourage a wide range of extra-curricular activities - visits to galleries and theatres, clubs in Science and Technology, field trips, museum visits and so on.
-Recent school productions have included "Les Miserables", "Starlight Express", "Annie" and most recently "Bugsy Malone".
+Recent school productions have included "Les Miserables", "Starlight Express" and most recently "Annie".
 All involved over 100 pupils and proved to be huge successes.

 Sport is a key area of achievement and the school runs a Football Academy for Sixth Form students.
 Students receive three hours training from professional coaches a week and play matches on Wednesdays.
 The remaining time is taken up with studying a range of A level and Level 3 BTEC courses.
 We hold the Sportsmark Award and run many teams and clubs in a variety of different sports.
-There is also an excellent Challenge Week for all KS3 students in July each year designed to promote teamwork, problem solving, creative thinking and resilience.
+There is also an excellent Challenge Week for all KS3 students in July each year.